hoangankin2211/fitlife-backend/README.md

 2. Navigate to the project directory:
 3. Build the project using Maven:
 4. Run the application:
-5. Access the application in your web browser at [http://localhost:8080](http://localhost:8080).

 ## Features

 - **RESTful APIs**: The project provides a set of RESTful APIs for various functionalities.